Home/ Blog/ Healthy Living/

 Benefits: Some research suggests that glucosamine sulfate may help treat osteoarthritis, but there is little evidence of any significant effect.

-Side effects: Nausea, heartburn, diarrhea, and constipation.
+Side effects: Generally safe, but some people experience nausea, heartburn, diarrhea, and constipation.

 5. Prohormone Supplements, aka “Testosterone Boosters”